UFFI is one of those stories that is really hard to believe. Could the Canadian government have screwed up any more?

 Why was UFFI banned?

-Some formaldehyde is released during the mixing & curing process.
-If installed correctly the UFFI would give off formaldehyde for a day or two.
-If installed incorrectly it could give off formaldehyde for a longer period of time.
-In the 1970’s, the Canadian government gave grants to Canadians to put this in their homes.
-And then under suspicion that the off-gassing that was causing a health risk to Canadians, the Canadian government immediately banned it.
+In the 1970’s, the Canadian government gave grants to Canadians to put UFFI in their homes.
+And then, under suspicion that the off-gassing was a health risk to Canadians, they banned it shortly afterward.

 What else should you know before buying a home?
 Here are some things to think about: